 OpenAI: Offers a good balance between speed and quality.

-Rev.ai: Perfect for transcriptions that need timestamping (marking the time for each part).
+Rev.ai: Ideal for transcriptions that need timestamping (time marking for each line).

 Context Mode:

-RAG: Recommended for bigger files.
-The AI splits the file and only checks what it needs to answer your question.
+RAG: Recommended for larger files.
+The AI splits the file into parts and only checks what's needed to answer your request.

 Deep Learning: Recommended for smaller files.
-The AI analyzes the entire content completely.
+The AI does a full analysis of the content.

 Now you can interact with the audio.
-To get the full transcription, type a command like: "Transcribe the attached file"
+To get the full transcript, type a command like: "Faça a transcrição do arquivo em anexo"

 .